ruwaid-401-advanced-javascript/data-structures-and-algorithms/stacksAndQueues/Readme.md

 ## Challenge

-classes that have functions or method to add or delete to the stacks and queues
+classes that have methods to add or delete to the stacks and queues

 ## Approach & Efficiency